Donate

 The Board

 Dean is a Traditional Owner of Djinkarr, near Maningrida, Northern Territory.
 He speaks many Indigenous languages, his first being Gurrgoni.
-He is a current Director of Warddeken Land Management Limited, the Nawarddeken Academy and Arnhem Land Fire Abatement (ALFA, NT).
+He is Co-Chair of the Indigenous Carbon Industry Network and Warddeken Land Management and has a wealth of experience in complex community-based projects.
 Dean is a qualified researcher, an Aboriginal ecologist with a wealth of experience in complex and multifaceted community-based projects and has been involved with the Karrkad Kanjdji Trust since its inception.

 Justin is an experienced environmental investor focussed on the climate challenge and the preservation of our natural environment.
 He is a Co-Founder of Assembly Climate Capital, Chair of the Australian Renewable Energy Agency (ARENA) and a director of Tasman Environmental Markets.
 He holds a Bachelor of Commerce and Bachelor of Law degrees from UNSW and a Master of Business Administration from Harvard Business School.